nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Since I'm ahead of schedule for my Udacity nanodegree program, I worked through a good chunk of freeCodeCamp's basic JavaScript section exercises, brushing up on some familiar things like array manipulation methods.

+### R1D48

+**Today's Progress:**
+I worked through more of freeCodeCamp's basic JavaScript section, getting a refresher on things like switch statement syntax and data types.